sergeiGKS/CollectTweets/README.md

 # CollectTweets
-This project describes how to collect tweets from query without any limitation by using Got and Tweepy libraries
+This project describes how to collect all tweets  without any limitation, by using Got (https://github.com/Jefferson-Henrique/GetOldTweets-python) and Tweepy (https://github.com/tweepy/tweepy) libraries and with Python version 2.7+.
+We also use Geograpy (https://github.com/ushahidi/geograpy) to parse user location to get country.

+# Requirement
+You need to install the package dependencieslisted in the "requirements.txt" file